 About Pin Valley

-Mudh is the last village in Pin Valley, around 50 km away from Kaza.
-The road to Mudh branches from the main highway at Attargo Bridge and winds through rough patches, craggy mountains and gushing streams.
+The road to Mud branches from the main highway at Attargo Bridge and winds through rough patches, craggy mountains and gushing streams.
 There are a few villages on the way, including Gulling, Sagnam, Teling etc. See How to Reach.

 In summer, the fields along the road are lush with crops of barley and green peas, presenting a dramatic contrast against the barren, rocky mountains.
-June to August-end is peak season for agriculture as some moisture is retained by the soil during this period.
+June to end of August is peak season for agriculture.

 Home to about 12 small villages, the culture and layout of Pin Valley resembles that of Spiti with few minor differences.